- Research article

 Electronic supplementary material

-Additional file 1: The pLL afferent neurons labeled by integration of HuC:memdTomato or pE46:GFP DNA were imaged 1 h before neurectomy (1 hbn) and after nerve regeneration (3, 24, 48 hpn).
+Additional file 1: Visualization of single neurons through time.
+The pLL afferent neurons labeled by integration of HuC:memdTomato or pE46:GFP DNA were imaged 1 h before neurectomy (1 hbn) and after nerve regeneration (3, 24, 48 hpn).
 Two different examples are shown: (A-D) and (A’-C’).
 D’ corresponds to the inset in C’.
 The peripheral projection of every single pLL neuron follows a particular and unique path into the pLL nerve that makes it easily distinguishable from others (arrowheads).
 At 3 to 5 hpn (B) the distal portion of the pLL nerve has undergone degeneration (inset in B shows the remains of the severed axon in the posterior trunk) whereas the proximal stump remains intact.
 At, 3, 24, or 48 hpn, the neuron can be easily recognized as the labeled cell shows the exact same pathway as before neurectomy (arrowheads).
 Note that single neurons and their axons are more easily visualized at 3 dpf than at 5 dpf (compare A’ to C’, respectively).
 (TIFF 2 MB)

 Additional file 3: Axonal and Schwann cell behavior during repair of the neurectomy lesion site.
 Double transgenic larvae (Schwann cells in green, axons in red: see Methods) were neurectomized at 72 hpf and were imaged for 12 h using time-lapse fluorescence microscopy.
 Top movie shows merged channels while central and bottom show red and green channels, respectively.
 Anterior (where the pLL ganglion is located, that is, proximal) is to the left.
 Note that Schwann cells distal to the lesion site are more motile and extend processes towards the growing axons before a connection between both sides is established.
 Also note that the axons (and not Schwann cells) pioneer the crossing of the gap made by electroablation from the proximal side.
 (MOV 4 MB)